xmarduel/meschach_ef/README.md

 with triangles/tetrahedras only.

 - C code similar in structure to the meschach library
-- Very nice python wrapper (3.7: updated recently!) : functions can be defined in python and plugged into the c solvers.
+- Very nice python wrapper (3.7: **updated recently!**) : functions can be defined in python and plugged into the c solvers.
 - Driver programs examples for laplacian, burgers, eigenvalues, stokes, navier-stokes etc. in C or python.
 - lots of graphics possibilities (1D, 2D: interactiv with xt window), 1D, 2D, 3D: vtk, silo etc.
 - Input parameters in JSON format (json schema for the structure od the parameters - see the demos).
+- **New**!: Lua interpreter linked-in to evaluate functions given as strings in configurations files

 Hopefully a framework with which beginners can learn how to solve FE problems.

 As Xcode project (10.1) for macOS 10.14 - maybe you have to adapt the project in order to compile it locally.

 External libs to compile separately.
+Just updated/cleaned recently tomake it public

-Please see the html doc for more details
+Please see the html doc for more details.
+After successfull compiling, just type:
+> python DRIVER_1D.py

+> python DRIVER_2D.py

+> python DRIVER_3D.py

+or for C drivers
+> 1D.exe

+> 2D.exe

+> 3D.exe